brainrake/consistent/README.md

 `Not all shits are not blue`.
 Nothing more, nothing less.

-So there's no suh thing as "to exist", only for some or all elements of a set to "have a certain property".
+So there's no such thing as "to exist", only for some or all elements of a collection to "have a certain property".
 The confusion stems from the limited way we treat human languages, treating "is" like a verb when it is a different type of expression.
-It behaves much like a predicate, but _requires_ an object.
+Grammatically, it behaves much like a verb, but _requires_ a logical predicate or relation (like greenness, or being the son of someone).

 More on this: first order logic defines the pair of quantifiers: the existential quantifier "There exists a _ such that _" and the universal quantifier "All _ are such that _".
 Only one is required, the other can be defined in terms of it, as above.

-### On what has to be, what might be, and what actually is
+### What there _actually_ is

 Modal logic introduces the pair of operators "possibly" and "necessarily".
 If something is necessarily true, it can not possibly not be true.
 Again, only one is required to be basic.
 One may introduce "actually" to distinguish possible truths that are deemed true in the actual world (but don't necessarily follow from logical axioms or prior knowledge).

 More on this: Modal Logic

-### On what we imagine there is
+### What there _really_ is

 All right then, but what is the difference between real persons and characters in a story?
-This one is solved by introducing two modes of predication, two ways of interpreting "is".
+This one is solved by introducing two modes of predication, two ways of interpreting "is", in essence, two ways of combining things with properties (or relations).

 Sherlock Holmes encodes being a detective.
 Allan Pinkerton exemplifies being a detective.

+Add to this a distinguished property of "being concrete", intuitively meaning "having a position in spacetime", exemplified by "real" things, and you're pretty much set.

 More on this: The Theory of Abstract Objects

-## On Truth
+## Tha Truf

 What does it mean for something to be true?
 Is there truth in the world?
 How can we find or verify it?